 Garlic in Spanish History

 Garlic has been an essential ingredient in Spanish cuisine since ancient times.
 Its use can be traced back to the Roman Empire, where it was used for medicinal purposes.
 The ancient Greeks and Egyptians also used garlic for its medicinal properties.
-In Spain, garlic was not only used for its taste, but also for its healing properties.
+In Spain, garlic was not only used for its taste but also its healing properties.
 It was believed to cure a range of ailments, from the common cold to tuberculosis.

 Regional Variations